 Hmmm, I wonder what the answer could possibly be.

 Nobody is benefiting from questions like that.
-For testing out to work, the questions need to comprehensively cover all the content of the course and tell you whether employees know the content or not.
+For testing out to work, the questions need to comprehensively cover all the course content and tell you whether employees know the content.
 It shouldn’t be possible to bluff your way through the test-out process.

-There are lots of different ways to use testing out at companies.
-Then there are some examples of real-world applications.
+There are many different ways to use testing out at companies.
+Then, there are some examples of real-world applications.

 We’ve briefly mentioned some of how we used testing out previously.
-We don’t use it every time and for much of the training we create, it doesn’t necessarily fit.
-We create a lot of custom corporate software training where employees likely have no experience in the content and employees need a baseline for a new tool being launched.
+We don’t use it every time, and it doesn’t necessarily fit much of the training we create.
+We make a lot of custom corporate software training where employees likely have no experience in the content and employees need a baseline for a new tool being launched.

-But, let’s look a little more in-depth at some theoretical uses of testing out.
-We tried to find other examples of real companies using testing out regularly but came up empty-handed.
+But let’s look a little more in-depth at some theoretical uses of testing out.
+We tried to find other examples of actual companies using testing out regularly but came up empty-handed.
 We even resorted to ChatGPT to see if it knew of anything.
-Instead, it just made up examples and cited them with bogus links (as usual).
-That doesn’t mean examples of testing out doesn’t exist on a small scale that’s not mentioned in public, though.
+Instead, it made up examples and cited them with bogus links (as usual).
+That doesn’t mean examples of testing out don’t exist on a small scale that’s not mentioned in public, though.

 There are plenty of industries and skills where testing out can be used in training.
-Here are some ideas on how you can use testing out of company training.
+Here are some ideas for using testing out of company training.

 Compliance Training

 We mentioned this above, but compliance training gets repetitive, boring, and old fast.
-The only point of it is typically to exonerate a company of liability from employees doing things illegal or harming the company.
-But, it’s also to educate employees on what not to do that will harm the company or customers.
-But, making employees take the same training makes employees bitter and bored.
+Its only purpose is typically to exonerate a company of liability from employees who do things illegal or harm the company.
+However, it also aims to educate employees on what not to do that will harm the company or customers.
+However, making employees take the same training makes them bitter and bored.

-I worked at an organization a while ago where some employees had a competition to see how fast they could complete their yearly compliance training.
+I worked at an organization a while ago where some employees competed to see how fast they could complete their yearly compliance training.
 Yes, that was a thing.
-They’d time themselves and then brag to others that they completed it in 10 minutes.
+They’d time themselves and then brag to others that they finished it in 10 minutes.

-Testing out lets them answer the questions that they know proper behavior and get it over with, no boring content required.
-As long as the questions are well written and show that employees do know what’s right, there shouldn’t be a problem.
+Testing out lets them answer the questions and get it over with; no boring content is required.
+If the questions are well written and show that employees know what’s right, there shouldn’t be a problem.

 Sales and Marketing

 Sales and marketing professionals need to know a lot about the product they’re selling.
-That knowledge typically revolves around the features and how it will solve problems for customers.
+That knowledge typically revolves around the features and how it will solve customer problems.

 They may have already been exposed to a lot of this knowledge.
 So, if your company has any required training for sales and marketing teams about your products, testing out might be a decent alternative to long training.